Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 I'm questioning the pretext for it, which I have every right to do.

-Comes and says, let's just state, let's, oh, okay, let's just let the narco-terrorist Maduro who stole Venezuela's elections, killing thousands of Americans every year and sending criminals and terrorists to the US, right, Glenn.
+comes and says, let's just state, let's, oh, okay, let's just let the narco-terrorist Maduro who stole Venezuela's elections, killing thousands of Americans every year and sending criminals and terrorists to the U.S., right, Glenn?

-And then here's somebody named Orlando Avendano, same exact origin, same exact thing, same exact orientation, cares about Latin America, wants the US to go.
+And then here's somebody named Orlando Avendaño, same exact origin, same exact thing, same exact orientation, cares about Latin America, wants the U.S. to go.

 Maduro isn't just a dictator.

-He runs the largest drug trafficking cartel in the Western hemisphere and is a major source of regional destabilization throughout terrorist activity.
+He runs the largest drug trafficking cartel in the Western Hemisphere and is a major source of regional destabilization throughout terrorist activity.

-His cartel moves more than 20% of the world's cocaine is responsible for the death of thousands of Americans every year.
+His cartel moves more than 20% of the world's cocaine and is responsible for the death of thousands of Americans every year.

 The U.S. feels it firsthand, but so do countries like Chile and Colombia.